nrwl/nx/docs/shared/tutorials/gradle.md

 ## Add Nx

-With the `@nx/gradle` plugin, Nx can be easily added to a Gradle repository and Nx will work seamlessly along side Gradle.
+With the `@nx/gradle` plugin, Nx can be easily added to a Gradle repository and Nx will work seamlessly along side it.

 Nx offers many features, but at its core, it is a task runner.
 Out of the box, it can cache your tasks and ensure those tasks are run in the correct order.
 After the initial set up, you can incrementally add on other features that would be helpful in your organization.